Permafrost/TundraTN/README.md

     * `$retry.limit` is the number of times a failed task will be retried if no retry settings are present on the receiver's profile.
 Defaults to 0 (no retries), if not specified.
+    * `$retry.wait` is an optional time to wait between retries if no retry settings are present on the receiver's profile, specified as an XML duration string.
+Defaults to a zero wait between retries if not specified.
+    * `$retry.factor` is an optional factor to use to increase the time to wait between each subsequent retry if no retry settings are present on the receiver's profile.
+The time to wait for a retry is calculated as:
+      `(($retry.factor ^ retry count) * $retry.wait)`.
+Defaults to 1 if not
+      specified.
   * Outputs:
     * `queue` is the name of the Trading Networks queue from which tasks were dequeued and processed.